otaviogood/carputer/readme.md

 - [ ] Debug crowded autonomous runs with lots of people standing around throwing off the neural net

 ### Hardware setup
+Updates - We no longer use the IMUs and we're no longer trying to run the NVidia TX1 computer.
+Macbook works better.
 ![Wiring diagram](https://github.com/otaviogood/carputer/blob/master/CarDiagram.jpg "Wiring diagram")